Blink behaviour (blink v0.6.1)

 from_csv(path, opts \\ [])

-Reads a CSV file and returns a list of maps suitable for use in table/2 callbacks.
+Reads a CSV file and returns a list or stream of maps.

-By default, the CSV file must have a header row.
-Each column header will become a string key in the resulting maps.
+Each column header becomes a string key in the resulting maps.
 All values are returned as strings.

 Parameters